ActivistInvestor/AcMgdLib/README.md

 # AcMgdLib
 Extension Library for managed AutoCAD.NET development

-UPDATE: Some classes from this repo have been moved/merged into AcMgdLib at https://github.com/ActivistInvestor/AcMgdLib.
+UPDATE: Some classes from other repos have been moved/merged into AcMgdLib at https://github.com/ActivistInvestor/AcMgdLib.

 The merged code has been updated with more documentation